 What was your path to becoming a therapist?

-Before becoming a therapist, I had jobs in all sorts of fields — community organization, nonprofit, healthcare, education, and the arts.
-All of this experience plays a role in the role I play today; it informs my practice, giving me guidance in how I support and understand my clients.
-I have special training in child development, bereavement, grief, and art therapy and my research is focused on healing from trauma and supporting caregivers.
-I believe that every person is fundamentally creative at their root and this creativity is a force.
-It empowers them in the face of transition, hardship, and stress, while offering the potential for deep healing and transformation.
+Before becoming a psychotherapist, I worked in all sorts of fields — community organization, nonprofit, healthcare, education, and the arts.
+All of this experience informs my therapy practice today, giving me guidance in how I support and understand my clients who similarly have such diverse lived experience in the world.
+I have special training in supporting individuals through trauma, anxiety, depression and grief.
+I work with individuals of all ages and cultural backgrounds.
+I believe that every person has the potential for growth and healing.
+Helping my clients tune into this individual resource can be empowering and transformative in the face of transition, hardship, and stress.

 What should someone know about working with you?

 The entire foundation of my practice revolves around you as an individual.
 I want to get to know you — your values, your intersections and struggles — and how we can work together to cope with life’s challenges and achieve your short-term and long-term goals.
 As an integrative therapist, I offer a person-centered, humanistic, and individually-tailored approach to psychotherapy.
 And I tend to use a variety of modalities as a result: talk-based therapy, art and creative expression, or relaxation and mindfulness.
 Every client is different and there is no such thing as one-session-fits-all.
+I appreciate inclusive, integrative, and anti-racist frameworks that are humanistic and holistic, as well as those that recognize that diagnoses or trauma do not define us as people.
 My goal is to discover what works for you and what strengthens your internal resources.
 This allows us to pave the path towards well-being and growth.

 What advice would you give to someone who is hesitant to try therapy?

-Many people ask, “When is it the right time to seek support?”
-The answer is different for everyone, but there’s never a bad time to ask for help.
-I work with people during lulls of calm and during waves of chaos.
-Therapy is a helpful tool whether you’re coping with everyday stress or going through a major life transition such as a move, a new job, a marriage, the birth of a child, a divorce, or the loss of a loved one.
-All human experiences, even happy ones, can feel overwhelming and difficult to navigate.
-But that doesn’t mean getting help is easy!
-Taking that first step can make you feel vulnerable and exposed; that’s why I’m here!
-I will help you navigate these hard moments safely and compassionately, allowing you to set the pace and going as fast or as deep as you want.
+Personal therapy is a helpful tool whether you’re coping with everyday stress or going through a major life transition such as a move, a new job, a marriage, the birth of a child, a divorce, or the loss of a loved one.
+All human experiences, even happy ones, can feel overwhelming and difficult to navigate at times.
+A skilled therapist will invest in developing open communication and trust.
+I will help you navigate our new therapeutic relationship safely and compassionately, allowing you to set the pace and going as fast or as deep as you want.

 What are you most excited about within the evolving mental health landscape?